-The rebate limits are based on actual payments per customer; and apply even if payments for some or all projects are paid to one or more contractors.
+The rebate limits are based on actual payments per customer and apply even if payments for some or all projects are paid to one or more contractors.

-7.2 Custom Project Rebate Caps
+7.2 Custom project rebate caps

-In addition to the rebate limits above, rebates for custom projects are limited to 50% of the sum of all custom measure costs (MC).
+In addition to the rebate limits listed above, rebates for custom projects are limited to 50% of the sum of all custom measure costs.
 Internal customer labor costs cannot be included in the total project cost.
 Used equipment is not eligible.
 DTE Energy reserves the right to apply this cap to individual custom measures when measure costs are significantly higher than typical costs seen in this program.
+Custom projects must have a simple project payback period greater than one year.

-7.3 New Construction Project Rebate Caps
+7.3 New construction project rebate caps

-In addition to the rebate limits above, rebates for new construction projects are limited to 100% of the sum of all measure costs (MC).
+In addition to the rebate limits above, rebates for new construction projects are limited to 100% of the sum of all measure costs.
 Internal customer labor costs cannot be included in the total project cost.
 Used equipment is not eligible.